Moldytzu/moldOS/README.md

 # LowLevelOS (LLOS)

-LLOS is a W.I.P operating system writen in C and C++ that targets x86_64 hardware.
+LLOS is a retired operating system writen in C and C++ that targets x86_64 hardware.

 It aims to be easy to use, small and simple.